usagizmo/webapp-template/packages/mock/README.md

 # Deploy
 vercel
 # Or integrate with Vercel and GitHub
-# In that case, don't forget to set the `app` option to "Settings > General > Root Directory" on Vercel
+# In that case, don't forget to set the `packages/mock` option to "Settings > General > Root Directory" on Vercel
 ```